vishnu102000/Airline-Booking-Website/README.md

 ## Getting Started

 This website marks the beginning of my journey into web development.
-It’s a practice project I created while learning HTML.
+It’s a practice project I created while learning HTML 5.
 The site includes basic information, which I referred to from similar airline websites.
 At the moment, the footer page is missing due to some technical issues.
 Overall, this project showcases the HTML skills I've recently learned.